 Internet has changed and reshaped many industries from scratch and the financial sector holds no exception to this fact.
 Fintech is a general term which is used to identify a considerable array of new financial products and services enabled by the use of technology; it also represents a vast digital territory where the lines between financial and non-financial service providers are blurred.
 Fintech is rapidly growing in The Netherlands and other parts of Europe.

-As per the survey conducted by PwC, customer behaviours are at the forefront of Fintech revolution.
+As per the survey conducted by PwC, customer behaviors are at the forefront of Fintech revolution.
 The customers are rapidly adopting new technologies and over the next five years more than 60% of the clients will be using mobile applications to access financial services.
 Traditional financial institutions are lagging behind in order to effectively respond to the evolving needs of the clients.
 Fintech is challenging the orthodox domestic models of banking and insurance and redefining the customer experience in the financial sector by providing innovative solutions.

 New technology-driven business models such as robo-advisors are rewriting the rulebook of financial advising by bypassing the human financial advisor.
-Technology-driven models are slowly eliminating the role of intermediaries played by financial organisations.
+Technology-driven models are slowly eliminating the role of intermediaries played by financial organizations.
 Majority of the survey respondents feels that consumer banking will be most disrupted followed by payments and SME banking in the coming five years by the Fintech revolution.
 Blockchain technology also shows huge potential but is seriously underestimated.
 But, there is lack of trust on IT security capabilities of Fintech companies.

 Even with the benefits mentioned above, more than 22% respondents do not see any major challenge by the Fintech companies to their business.
 This might result in strategic complacency and may make them more vulnerable to disruption.
 However, a large share of respondents sees Fintech as a threat and will reconsider their corporate strategy.